 R Radical Depravity (instead of total depravity): emphasizes that every aspect of our being is affected by the fall, and we are rendered incapable of saving ourselves.
 This view stops short of declaring that fallen humanity is as bad as it possibly can be.

-O Overcoming Grace (instead of irresistible grace): The term stresses that God’s persistent beckoning is what permits us to overcome our wicked obstinacy (instead of the old term, which seems to imply that God saves a person against his will).
+O Overcoming Grace (instead of irresistible grace): The term stresses that God’s persistent beckoning is what moves us to overcome our wicked obstinacy (instead of the old term, which seems to imply that God saves a person against his will).

 E Eternal life (instead of preservation of saints): the phrase stresses that believers enjoy a transformed life and an enduring faith through the power of God.